-Kosh gets asked all the time about what cyber insurance actually covers and whether or not a business even needs cyber insurance (see our article: Is cyber insurance necessary for my business?).
+Kosh gets asked all the time about cybersecurity and what cyber insurance actually covers and whether or not a business even needs cyber insurance (see our article: Is cyber insurance necessary for my business?).
 We asked a couple of insurance brokers from New Mexico and Orange County to break down what they have seen covered and not covered by cyber insurance.

 Nickie Tran, President of IQ Risk Insurance Services in Orange County, says the biggest risks cyber insurance is protecting you from are:

 Customer notifications in the event of a breach

 Option to monitor the information of anyone impacted for a specified period

 Costs incurred in the recovery of compromised data